mem48/geocompr/main.md

 ### Vector attribute aggregation

-Aggregation operations summarize datasets by a grouping variable, which can be either another attribute column or a spatial object (see Chapter \@ref(spatial-attribute-operations)).
+Aggregation operations summarize datasets by a grouping variable, which can be either another attribute column or a spatial object.
 Imagine we would like to calculate the number of people per continent.
 Fortunately, our `world` dataset has the necessary ingredients, with the `pop` column containing the population per country and the grouping variable `continent`.
 In base R this can be done with `aggregate()` as follows: